libriscv/docs/docs/godot_docs/cmake.md

 ### Ubuntu and Windows WSL2

-On Linux and Windows WSL2 we can install a C++ RISC-V compiler, ccache and mold like so:
+On Linux and Windows WSL2 we can install a RISC-V compiler like so:

 ```sh
 sudo apt install g++-14-riscv64-linux-gnu cmake ninja-build git
 ```

-On some system you may only have access to version 12 or 13.
+On some systems you may only have access to g++ version 12 or 13.
 Modify the `build.sh` below accordingly.

-On macOS there are RISC-V toolchains in brew.
-Let us know which ones worked for you.

 ### Windows MSYS2